-2. Sexual Exploitation
+b.
+Sexual exploitation

 "Sexual Exploitation" occurs when an individual takes non-consensual or abusive sexual advantage of another for one's own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
 Examples of Sexual Exploitation include, but are not limited to: